chethana101/timp-validate/README.md

 ### length

-You can you this option to check value lengths and character lengths using logic.
+You can use this option to check value lengths and character lengths using logic.

 ```js
 Form("#form").validate({